- A homeowner in Ward Six since 2007, and Salem resident since 1999

 COUNCIL WORK

-During my first term, priorities shifted from normal course of business to the basics of keeping residents safe and informed.
+During my first year on Council, COVID began just three months in and priorities shifted from normal course of business to the basics of keeping residents safe and informed.
 My email newsletters became a critical way to distribute information to many.
+Since then I have distributed close to 100 email newsletters – you can read them here.
 I also hosted virtual neighborhood meetings, as well as organized on-site gatherings when safe to do so.

 In June of 2020, I was appointed to the Race Equity Task Force, and served as the co-chair of its Healthcare Subcommittee.
-You can read the recently released Task Force Report here.
+You can read the Task Force Report here.